whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 microhoods).
 Historically we have included all of these things in a single comprehensive repository spanning the planet and that approach has had a lot of benefits.
-It also means that over time and as we've improved the data and added records for missing places that repository has gotten... well, pretty big.
+It also means that over time and as we've improved the data and added records for missing places the repository has gotten... well, pretty big.

 So big that the Git history file is now larger than the sum total of the